rmsrosa/rode_convergence_euler/docs/src/examples/08-earthquake.md

 using RODEConvergence
 ````

-Then we set up some variables, starting with the random seed, for reproducibility of the pseudo-random number sequence generator
+Then we set up some variables, starting with the random seed, for reproducibility of the pseudo-random number sequence generator:

 ````@example 08-earthquake
 rng = Xoshiro(123)